01604987/BTD-server/readme.md

 - GND

 A simple wiring diagram can also be found in our [Miro board](https://miro.com/app/board/uXjVKQi3msY=/), with proper setup of pull-up resistors that are required for the configured buttons on the M5 Stick C Plus.

+## Client
+This server expects a client and receives server commands via TCP with streamed raw IMU data via UDP.
+Processing the streamed IMU data works under the assumption that the IMU data is sampled with a 100hz sample rate.
+The accompanying client implementation for this project can be found [here](https://github.com/01604987/BTD-framework).
+Please follow the instructions provided in the README.md of the client repository.

 # How to install the Server
 - Make sure python ``3.11`` is installed.